DcCoy/ArgoSCVs/README.txt

-This folder contains all the scripts you need to find SCVs in the Argo dataset argo_scvs_master.m is the master script, use it to perform each step of the processing.
+This folder contains all the scripts you need to find SCVs in the Argo dataset. argo_scvs_master.m is the master script, use it to perform each step of the processing.

 Note that we set up these scripts using parallel processing.
 If you are unable to parallel process,